 Monthly Fees

 In general, the only recurring fees that you should need to pay are for professional monitoring services.
-However, there are a few companies that have options for leased equipment or rent to own prices that allow you to pay for your equipment over a period of time.
+However, there are a few companies that have options for leased equipment or rent-to-own prices that allow you to pay for your equipment over a period of time.

 Monthly monitoring fees are often different from company to company.
 Individual companies also usually offer different levels of monitoring.
-The biggest thing to watch for is a company that requires a long term contract or can change the monthly rate you are charged with little or no notice.
+The biggest thing to watch for is a company that requires a long-term contract or can change the monthly rate you are charged with little or no notice.

 Related read: Best Home Security System Without Monthly Fees